wendyverdonk93/docs/content/integrations/hosted/lightspeed_app/faq/minimal-order-amount.md

 meta_description: "The MultiSafepay Documentation Center presents all relevant information about our Plugins and API.
 You can also find support pages for payment methods, tools and general questions as well as the contact details of our Support and Integration Teams."
 ---

 Yes, you can change the minimum order amount for a payment method to be displayed to the customer.
-To do so, you have to open the payment method in the _Payment methods ordering_ list by clicking on the "+" sign and then entering an amount in EUR cents.
+To do so, please follow these instructions:

+1. Open the desired payment method in the _Payment methods ordering_ list by clicking on the "+" sign
+2. Enter an amount in EUR cents.

 _For example, if you input a minimum value of 1500 for iDEAL, it means that iDEAL will not be displayed in the checkout unless the total order amount equals 15,00 EUR or more._